iCan Bike Hosts

 Form hosts use to register riders for their iCan Bike program including details about the rider, program and the rider liability release.
 Alternatively, hosts can establish an online registration process through websites; however, we require all of the information requested on this registration form be included in any online registration platform ~ EN ESPANOL

-Awesome Biker Certificate Template with fillable Rider name for presentation to Riders at conclusion of bike camp
+Certificate of Achievement for hosts to print and present to Riders at conclusion of bike camp

-Certificate of Achievement Template with fillable Rider name for presentation to Riders at conclusion of bike camp
+Certificate of Achievement for hosts to print and present to Riders at conclusion of bike camp

 • Rider Daily Check-In Sheet